open-metadata/OpenMetadata/docs/integrations/connectors/hive.md

 ---
 description: >-
-  This guide will help you install and configure the MariaDB connector and run metadata ingestion workflows manually.
+  This guide will help you install and configure the Hive connector and run metadata ingestion workflows manually.
 ---

-# MariaDB
+# Hive

 ## **Requirements**

-Using the OpenMetadata MariaDB connector requires supporting services and software.
+Using the OpenMetadata Hive connector requires supporting services and software.
 Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

 ### **OpenMetadata (version 0.8.0 or later)**